plausible/website/_posts/2020-06-08-consent-required-web-analytics-gdpr-and-is-google-analytics-compliant.md

 Google [says](https://support.google.com/analytics/answer/2992042): "In order for Google Analytics to determine which traffic belongs to which user, a unique identifier associated with each user is sent with each hit.
 This identifier can be a single, first-party cookie named _ga that stores a Google Analytics client ID, or you can use the User-ID feature in conjunction with the client ID to more accurately identify users across all the devices they use to access your site or app".

 You can disable cookies from Google Analytics but disabling cookies leaves Google Analytics with a broken functionality.
-Tracking unique visitors will be broken and pretty much every visitor will be a unique visitor.
+Tracking unique visitors will be broken and pretty much every pageview will be counted as a unique visitor.

 Google says that in some cases you can replace Google Analytics cookies with your own storage mechanism such as localStorage or a service worker in order to fix the breakage of unique visitor counting.
 This is a bit more complicated solution for the average website as you need to send another client ID to Google but [here’s](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookies-user-id) a guide from Google themselves on how you can achieve it.